RajidiSahithi/Session_10/README.md

-# DESIGN A CNN USING DILATION CONVOLUTION AND DEPTH WISE CONVOLUTION
+# DESIGN A CNN USING DILATION CONVOLUTION AND DEPTH-WISE CONVOLUTION

 ## TARGET :
 * The architecture must have